Micah 4, 1-2

 There is also a strong demand for disarmament in a world where governments are investing unprecedented portions of their budgets to developing weapons; engaging in arms deals and trade as a huge profit-making endeavour.

 Something to do

-Look for ways of campaigning against the arms industry, whether its sending a letter to Philip Hammond or taking part in a larger action.
+Look for ways of campaigning against the arms industry, whether it's sending a letter to Michael Fallon or taking part in a larger action.